deadc0de6/dotdrop/README.md

       - <action-key>
 ```

-* **profiles** entry: a list of profiles with a list
+* **profiles** entry: a list of profiles with the different dotfiles that
-  of dotfiles that need to be deployed for this profile
+  need to be managed
-  * `profiles`: the dotfiles associated to this profile
+  * `dotfiles`: the dotfiles associated to this profile
   * `include`: include all dotfiles from another profile (optional)

 ```